-For performance reasons, we do not want to run the N-Channel in dropout.
-This will seriously affect transient response and PSRR (power supply ripple rejection).
+Running the N-Channel in dropout will seriously affect transient response and PSRR (power supply ripple rejection).
 For this reason, we want to select a MOSFET that has lower than $42m\Omega$ for our example application.

 Size is another important consideration.
 Most importantly, the design must be able to handle the amount of power being dissipated.